Bok Tower Gardens in Lake Wales celebrates a new season with spring blooming tours, music and more.

 - Garden photography with a beautiful spring backdrop.

 - Daily Guided Garden Tours.
-Get more information about daily tours on our Calendar of Events.
+Get more information about daily tours and events on our Calendar of Events.

-- Watching Geert D’hollander play the carillon live at 1 & 3 p.m.
+- Hearing Geert D’hollander play the carillon live at 1 & 3 p.m.
 (Thursday-Sunday).

 - Hiking the 1.5 mile Preserve Trail and seeing the citrus up-close.